Makerspace

 2pm-3pm | Basketry Mini-Workshop

-Learn about white-oak basket making with Judy Van Gundy and her apprentice Andrea Brandon.
+Learn about white-oak basket making with Andrea Brandon.
+She is apprenticed to Judy Van Gundy through the WV Folklife Apprenticeship Program.

 3pm-4pm | Garden Activity